bredelings/BayesianEstimatorSelfing/doc/README.md

 ## Androdioecy

-In the androdioecious model, the population consist of some fraction
+In the androdioecious model, the population consists of some fraction
 $p_m$ of males, with the rest of the individuals being hermaphrodites.
 Hermaphrodites produce males gametes, but only fertilize their own eggs.
 There are two variants of